Last Updated on May 18, 2023 by Dave Farquhar

 In 1998, Steve Jobs released the Apple iMac, with a streamlined design and translucent plastic.
 It was bold, and you either loved it or thought it looked like a cheap toy.
 But it pushed the limits of what people thought a computer could look like.

 It took a few years for black to overtake beige as the standard color for computers.
+But the way computers looked definitely started changing fast in the late 1990s.

 Laptop computers existed well before 1990, notably from Radio Shack.
 But laptops grew up a lot in the 1990s.
 By the end of the decade, laptops were expensive, but they had color displays and CD-ROMs and speeds that approached those of desktop PCs.
 Portable computing didn’t become mainstream for a few more years, but it certainly became a lot more practical in the 1990s.
 In the 1980s, you couldn’t dream of a laptop computer replacing a desktop, no matter how much money you were willing to spend.
 By the end of the 1990s, if you had money, you could do it.

-Finally, we have to end any talk of the 1990s with the Y2K problem.
+Finally, we have to end any talk of computers in the 1990s with the Y2K problem.
 The 1990s ended with a crisis.
 The mainstream view today is that it was overblown and we wasted a lot of money fixing it.
 My view, as someone who actually did a lot of Y2K work, was that the people who thought the world was going to end didn’t understand the problem.
 So yes, it was overblown, but it could have been bad, and because lots of people put in lots of overtime, it wasn’t.

 One side effect of the Y2K problem was that a lot of older systems got decommissioned.
 Some of the systems truly couldn’t be made Y2K compliant.
 Some wouldn’t have been worth the effort.
 Many were broken in other ways and Y2K gave us an excuse to clean house.
 So there was one last wave of change late in 1999, thanks to Y2K.
 If 1980s computers are rare today, the Y2K problem bears some of the blame for it.